-$^{^{4}}$ We do experiments with the Indexer(N) benchmark from ? since it is similar to the original one and widely used in the verification community.
-The Indexer(N) in [?] implements a different version.
+&lt;sup>4We do experiments with the Indexer(N) benchmark from SV-COMP [2018] since it is similar to the original one and widely used in the verification community.
+The Indexer(N) in [Kokologiannakis et al. 2018] implements a different version.